ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 >     of the Tapscript paths.
 > 2. It prevents third parties from learning that the keyspend path is not
 >     useable, as the internal public key is different for each Alice and Bob.
-> 3. It allows future version of this protocol to use the keyspend path for
+> 3. It allows future revision of this protocol to use the keyspend path for
 >     cooperative cases, which reduces blockchain space and improves Alice and
 >     Bob privacy, at the cost of greater implementation and protocol
 >     complexity.